Watching your child grow and master new skills is one of the best parts of being a parent.

 By 12 Months

-By 12 months old your baby should be able to pull themself up to stand, cruise along furniture, support themselves with their legs without help, and easily transition into different body positions like sitting and laying down.
+By 12 months old, most babies can pull themself up to stand, cruise along furniture, support themselves with their legs without help, and easily transition into different body positions like sitting and laying down.

-By about 15 months, they should be able to walk on their own as well.
+By about 15 months, most babies can walk on their own as well.

 Not meeting these milestones may indicate delays in play skills, mobility, and sensory development.